FAQ

 Yes, always.
 While I take every precaution to protect your data during a repair, some repairs carry a small risk of data loss.
 Backing up beforehand is the safest move.
 If you don't know how to back up your device, I can help with that as part of the service or as a standalone job.

 Often yes.
 If the computer won't boot but the drive is intact, I can pull the drive, connect it externally and attempt to recover your files.
-Data recovery starts with a $50 assessment.
-If recovery is successful the total is $100.
+Data recovery is $50 upfront to attempt the recovery, then another $50 on delivery if I successfully get your files back, for $100 total.
+If recovery isn't possible, the $50 attempt fee is all you pay.
 See the Data Recovery page for full details on what's possible and what isn't.

 Warranty & Honesty